-In multi-agent learning setting the relationships among agents can be categorised into corporative, competitive, and both \cite{wachi2019failure}, while most of the prior works \cite{foerster2018counterfactual, wang2021multi, peng2021learning, kouzehgar2020multi, wang2021towards} in Multi Agent Reinforcement Learning (MARL) have focused on cooperative tasks, in which the cumulative reward is maximized as a group.
-Among the limited number of work extending traditional MARL into adversarial settings, researchers have introduced adversarial elements, either as competing agents or perturbations, to enhance the robustness and generalisation capabilities of the overall algorithm.
-For example, in \cite{li2019robust} the authors have shown the potential of learning a robust generalise policy using Multi Agent Adversarial Reinforcement Learning (MAARL), where as in the authors of \cite{van2020robust} have used MAARL to avoid overfitting.
-In a similar line of work, Bukharin et. al \cite{bukharin2023robust} address the lack robustness and sensitivity to environment changes in MARL through adversarial training.
+In a learning setting, the relationships among agents can be categorised into cooperative, competitive, and both \cite{wachi2019failure}.
+However, most of the prior works \cite{foerster2018counterfactual, wang2021multi, peng2021learning, kouzehgar2020multi, wang2021towards} in Multi Agent Reinforcement Learning (MARL) have focused on cooperative tasks, in which the cumulative reward is maximized as a group.
+Among the limited number of works extending traditional MARL into adversarial settings, researchers have introduced adversarial elements, either as competing agents or perturbations, to enhance the robustness and generalisation capabilities of the overall algorithm.
+For example, in \cite{li2019robust} the authors have shown the potential of learning a robust generalised policy using Multi Agent Adversarial Reinforcement Learning (MAARL), whereas the authors of \cite{van2020robust} have used MAARL to avoid overfitting.
+In a similar line of work, Bukharin et. al \cite{bukharin2023robust} address the lack of robustness and sensitivity to environment changes in MARL through adversarial training.
 Specifically, the authors of \cite{bukharin2023robust} introduce adversarial regularization to enforce Lipschitz continuity in policies, improving robustness against noisy observations.
 Most recently, Yuan et. al \cite{yuan2024communication} have proposed an approach based on evolutionary learning to enhance robustness in message-passing for improving the communication efficiency of agents.

-While adversarial training has shown promise in both MARL and watermarking independently, to the best of our knowledge, none of the prior works have investigated the integration of MAARL into watermarking.
-Through empirical evaluations we demonstrate that MAARL offers a compelling framework to train watermarking agents that can dynamically adapt to image manipulations, potentially leading to watermarking systems that are both robust and semi-fragile, providing resistant to benign transformations yet sensitive to malicious tampering.
+While adversarial training has shown promise in both reinforcement learning and watermarking independently, to the best of our knowledge, none of the prior works have investigated the integration of Adversarial Reinforcement Learning (ARL) into watermarking.
+Through empirical evaluations, we demonstrate that ARL offers a compelling framework for training watermarking agents that can dynamically adapt to image manipulations.
+This enables watermarking systems that are both robust and semi-fragile, providing resistance to benign transformations while remaining sensitive to malicious tampering.